emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 with a background color
 - The branding text opens a link to an external page

-Here's the complete code for lesson 1: A web app prototype sans globe.
+Here's the complete code for lesson 1: a web app prototype sans globe.

 <iframe width="100%" height="300" src="//jsfiddle.net/emxsys/wun3zg0c/embedded/" allowpaymentrequest allowfullscreen="allowfullscreen" frameborder="0"></iframe>